Is Adobe Acrobat Redaction Safe? Real Failures Examined

 Adobe Acrobat is a general-purpose PDF editor.
 Redaction is one feature among many, not the tool's primary function.
 Purpose-built redaction tools like RedactifyAI are designed specifically for secure, permanent data removal:

 Permanent deletion: RedactifyAI permanently removes sensitive data from document structure, not just visual masking.
+The content is eliminated from all content streams, not just hidden behind a rectangle.

 Automated detection: AI identifies PII, sensitive patterns, and confidential information automatically, reducing human error.
+Modern AI can detect 40+ types of sensitive data with up to 98 percent accuracy, far exceeding manual detection rates.

 Batch processing: Handle multiple documents with consistent redaction policies.
+Process entire production sets or FOIA responses with the same standards applied uniformly.

 The cost of inadequate redaction